-The ISRI Board forms the leadership of the Association.
-As such, Directors on the ISRI Board are expected to ...
+The ReMA Board forms the leadership of the Association.
+As such, Directors on the ReMA Board are expected to ...

-- Act in the best interests of the Association as a whole (this is true for all Directors on the ISRI Board whether one is on the Board in their capacity as Chapter President, Division Director, At-Large Director, or Associate Director). - Bring information forward for discussion that pertains to the best interests of ISRI and its members.
-That can include identification of industry issues and trends, as well as member needs and desires. - Be committed to the advancement of ISRI's mission and goals - Promote ISRI through your contacts and recruit new members.
-Also, support greater engagement of existing members within ISRI. - Participate in advocacy on behalf of ISRI and the recycling industry - Articulate ISRI positions and industry issues by constituency and in the aggregate - Approach the work of ISRI in a spirit of cooperation, creativity, collegiality, integrity, and respect. - As a new Director, attend ISRI's New Board Member Training, which may be held in-person or virtually.
-The training is typically held between the ISRI Convention and the Summer Board of Directors meeting. - o If held in person. the training will be scheduled for a full day and may begin with a dinner the night before.
-It is held in the ISRI Offices, so as to provide new board members the opportunity to get to know the ISRI Staff and the resources available. - Most importantly, the training will help new Directors become better acquainted with the community of individuals that make up ISRI and the range of support and resources available to make the job as easy and enjoyable as possible.
+- Act in the best interests of the Association as a whole (this is true for all Directors on the ReMA Board-whether one is on the Board in their capacity as Chapter President, Division Director, At-Large Director, or Associate Director). - Follow all ReMA policies, governing documents, and the law. - Bring information forward for discussion that pertains to the best interests of ReMA and its members.
+That can include identification of industry issues and trends, as well as member needs and desires. - Be committed to the advancement of ReMA's mission and goals. - Promote ReMA through your contacts and recruit new members.
+Also, support greater engagement of existing members within ReMA. - Participate in advocacy on behalf of ReMA and the recycling industry. - Articulate ReMA positions and industry issues by constituency and in the aggregate - Approach the work of ReMA in a spirit of cooperation, creativity, collegiality, integrity, and respect. - As a new Director, attend ReMA's New Board Member Training, which may be held in-person or virtually.
+The training is typically held between the ReMA Convention and the Summer Board of Directors meeting. - If held in person, the training will be scheduled for a full day and may begin with a dinner the night before.
+We will provide new board members the opportunity to get to know the ReMA Staff and the resources available. - Most importantly, the training will help new Directors become better acquainted with the community of individuals that make up ReMA and the range of support and resources available to make the job as easy and enjoyable as possible.

-Legal Responsibilities of Board Members:
+Legal Responsibilities of Board Members

-There are certain legal obligations that officers, directors and other volunteers who serve associations/non-profits are obligated to adhere to.
+There are certain legal obligations that officers, directors and other volunteers who serve associations and other types of non-profits are obligated to adhere to.
 These legal obligations are generally broken down into three basic fiduciary duties: the duties of obedience, loyalty and due care.